 Opera On Tap presents the world’s first Virtual Reality Episodic Horror Opera, 'The Parksville Murders'

-Based in a kill room in the Catskills, NY, the first episode, directed by Cari Ann Shim Sham* and composed by Kamala Sankaram with libretto by Jerry Dye, will be released in January
+Based in a kill room in the Catskills, NY, the first episode, directed by Cari Ann Shim Sham* and composed by Kamala Sankaram with libretto by Jerry Dye, will be released in the Spring of 2017

 Tuesday, September 27, 2016 — New York, NY - Opera on Tap is proud to announce its most innovative project yet: an episodic horror opera created for Virtual Reality, entitled The Parksville Murders.
 The piece, directed by Cari Ann Shim Sham* and featuring music by Kamala Sankaram and libretto by Jerre Dye, is being produced by Shim Sham*, Opera On Tap’s Anne Hiatt and former Blue Man Group creative director Todd Perlmutter, in collaboration with leading virtual reality production company Light Sail VR.